Community Concern Sites

 Community Concern Sites are mobile speed enforcement locations which have been requested by the local community.
 These sites may not have a collision history, but have a significant speeding problem to warrant enforcement before accidents happen.

 Our enforcement programme must focus on Core Sites with the most serious casualty history.
 Community Concern Sites will be enforced alongside these.

 The current Community Concern Sites across South Yorkshire are:

 - Twentywell Lane, Sheffield

 Who do I raise a community concern with and what will be done about it?

-Safety camera enforcement is operated at locations put forward by local authorities, it is the local authority who is responsible for the road network.
-If you are concerned about speeding in your area, please contact your local authority by email, clearly stating exactly where you feel drivers are putting lives at risk by exceeding the speed limit.
+Safety camera enforcement is operated at locations on behalf of the local authorities, it is the local authority who is responsible for the road network.
+To ensure that all requests are recorded and actioned, you should contact South Yorkshire Safety Cameras by email, clearly stating exactly where you feel drivers are putting lives at risk by exceeding the speed limit.

 How often will the Community Concern Sites be enforced?

 Whilst our enforcement programme must focus on Core Sites with the most serious casualty history, wherever resources will allow, our enforcement team will aim to visit Community Concern Sites as often as possible.